Skip to main content

 How do I convert Calories per Gram-Celsius to Kilocalories per Kilogram-Celsius?

-A CGS specific-heat unit historically used in chemistry and food science.
+A CGS-system specific-heat unit historically central to chemistry, food science, and biochemistry.
 To convert Calories per Gram-Celsius to Kilocalories per Kilogram-Celsius, multiply by 1.
 For example, 25 cal/(g·°C) equals 25 kcal/(kg·°C).

 How many Kilocalories per Kilogram-Celsius are in 1 Calorie per Gram-Celsius?